-You must always attach a minimum of 2 storage pools to the Delphix Engine; one for rpool and other for domain0 pool.
+Note You must always attach a minimum of 2 storage pools to the Delphix Engine; one for rpool and other for domain0 pool.

-Requirements Notes Storage used for Delphix must be provisioned from For example, using RAID levels with data protection storage that provides data protection. features, or equivalent technology.
+Storage used for Delphix must be provisioned from For example, using RAID levels with data protection Requirements Notes storage that provides data protection.
+Teatures, or equivalent technology.
+The Delphix Engine does not protect against data loss originating at the hypervisor or SAN layers.
+Storage used for Delphix must be provisioned from storage that provides data protection.
+For example, using RAID levels with data protection features, or equivalent technology.
 The Delphix Engine does not protect against data loss originating at the hypervisor or SAN layers.